Chats

 You see what each chat did when you review the session before saving back.

 You pick the agent per chat.
-Inside one session, you can have one chat running Claude Code and another running Codex.
+Inside one session, you can have one chat running Claude Code and another running Codex, Gemini, Mistral Vibe, or Palette's own agent.

 Why this matters: